poppinlp/js-api-generator/README.md

 ### Node Module

 The export of this package in CommonJS is a function.
-You could just require this, run that function and pass options in.
+You could just require this and run that function with options.

 ### CLI